webpack/webpack.js.org/src/content/concepts/plugins.md

 };
 ```

-The ProgressPlugin created above can be used to customize how progress is reported during compilation.
-The HtmlWebpackPlugin will generate a file (specified in template) that includes all webpack bundles generated.
+The `ProgressPlugin` is used to customize how progress should be reported during compilation, and `HtmlWebpackPlugin` will generate a HTML file including the `my-first-webpack.bundle.js` file using a `script` tag.

 ### Node API